 Key Takeaways

 Mexico has frozen bank accounts of former officials accused by the U.S. of ties to the Sinaloa Cartel.
-Two ex-officials surrendered to U.S. authorities last week.
+Two ex-officials surrendered to U.S. authorities and are negotiating plea deals.

 The Financial Intelligence Unit froze the accounts of Sinaloa Governor Rubén Rocha Moya and other current and former officials facing U.S. charges, per UPI.
 Sheinbaum described the freeze as a preventive measure rather than part of a domestic investigation, according to Reuters.
 The action follows an indictment unsealed on April 29 that alleges the officials aided drug traffickers in exchange for political support and bribes.